simeononsecurity/simeononsecurity.ch/content/articles/how-to-use-powercli-for-vsphere-management/index.en.md

 ## Using PowerCLI for vSphere Management

-Now that you are connected to vCenter using PowerCLI, let's explore some common tasks you can perform.
+Now that you're connected to vCenter using PowerCLI, here's a look at some common tasks you can perform.

 ### Retrieving Information